knpuniversity/phpunit/knpu/test-assert-code.md

 This tests that - if we don't set a length - it defaults to 0.
 PHPUnit has a *ton* of these `assert` functions.
 Google for "PHPUnit Assertions" to find an appendix that talks *all* about them.
-There are many... many... many...
-You'll learn them as you go, so no need to memorize them all.
+I'd say there is a plethora of them and you'll learn them as you go, so no need to memorize all of these.
 There will *not* be a pop quiz at the end.

 For `assertSame()`, the first argument is the *expected* value and the second is